In the Netherlands, the self-isolation period was reduced from 14 to 10 days. If I do checks!

 Following the discussions I had with Mr. Alexandru Ion Steriu, a diplomat at the Romanian Embassy in the Kingdom of the Netherlands, I found out that the firm recommendation is almost equivalent to an obligation, at least for those in the Netherlands.
 But the term "mandatory" is still not used.
 But be very careful because the Dutch authorities will carry out checks to verify compliance with the self-isolation measure.

-We also mention that at Schiphol Airport (Amsterdam) is operational from 13 August 2020, a test center for SARS-VOC-2 infection.
+We also mention that at Schiphol Airport (Amsterdam) is operational from 13 August 2020, for an test center for SARS-VOC-2 infection.
 All citizens returning from risk areas will be able to be tested, free of charge, whether or not they show symptoms specific to SARS-VOC-2 infection.
 Regardless of the result of the test or its performance, the firm recommendation on self-isolation at home for a period of 10 days remains valid.
 Similar measures will be implemented at Eindhoven and Rotterdam airports.

 More information you have on the website of the Ministry of Foreign Affairs.